bandlab/Guide/encoder_setup/open_broadcast_software.md

 10. Click on **Output**

 11. Change **Video Bitrate** to the 900 option.
 This sets your video quality.
-If you have an upload speed higher than 1MBPS at [speedtest.net](http://speedtest.net) you can set this higher the Video Bitrate option to higher.
+If you have an upload speed higher than 1MBPS at [speedtest.net](http://speedtest.net) you can set the Video Bitrate option to higher.
+As a rule of thumb, you always want to be broadcasting a video bitrate and audio bitrate 20% lower than your upload speed.
+So, for example, if you have a 1MBPS upload, you want to broadcast video and audio bitrates that total 800 or so (audio bitrate of 192 and video of around 600).

 12. Click **OK**